Becoming a Foster Parent

 Once you have identified an agency or agencies, the best way to start the process is to make a phone call.
 The agency will ask for personal information such as your name, address and phone number so they may send information about the agency and the licensing/certification process.
 They may also discuss your motivation and their need for foster families.

 If there are multiple foster care agencies in your area, be sure to contact several.
 It is important to find an agency with which you are comfortable.
+In many states you can chose to become a foster parent with the public agency (state or county) or chose a privately run foster care agency.

 Step 3: Initial Meeting

 Some agencies offer information meetings.
-At an information meeting, the agency presents an overview of the role and responsibilities of foster parents.
+At an information meeting the agency presents an overview of the role and responsibilities of foster parents.
 Information is also given about the agency’s need for foster parents and the type of children they serve in foster care.

 Other agencies will schedule an appointment in your home for the initial meeting.
-Similar introductory information will be provided, and the agency may begin to gather information about you.
+Similar introductory information will be provided and the agency may begin to gather information about you.

 Whether you attend an information meeting at the agency or meet in your home, the first meeting will likely end with the licensing worker giving you an application and forms to complete.
 The worker should also give you a copy of the state foster care licensing rules and regulations.